prantlf/grunt-embed-fonts/README.md

 From version 0.4.0 on, MIME types used by default comply with [IANA] and [W3C WOFF] font MIME type specifications.
-If you need MIME types generated by previous versions (either all types font/<file ext> or all types application/x-font-<file ext>), look at options `fontMimeType` and `xFontMimeType` below.
+If you need MIME types generated by previous versions (either all types as "font/{file ext}" or all types as "application/x-font-{file ext}"), look at options `fontMimeType` and `xFontMimeType` below.

 ## Installation